Chrismettal/PiPLC/README.md

 <details>
 <summary>Click to expand</summary>

+1. Setup your Pi with a fresh install of Pi OS.
+I only had luck using the "legacy" 32 Bit Debian Buster install and not the most recent (as of 2024-02) Debian Bookworm.

-1. Follow the [Codesys Pi FAQ](https://faq.codesys.com/display/CDSFAQ/Raspberry+Pi%3A+FAQ) to install the runtime on your Pi as well as to get your engineering system set up
+2. Follow the [Codesys Pi FAQ](https://faq.codesys.com/display/CDSFAQ/Raspberry+Pi%3A+FAQ) to install the runtime on your Pi as well as to get your engineering system set up

-2. After enabling UART3 [as described above](#j2--modbus) and rebooting your Pi, you can set `/dev/ttyAMA3` to be your Modbus master port:
+3. After enabling UART3 [as described above](#j2--modbus) and rebooting your Pi, you can set `/dev/ttyAMA3` to be your Modbus master port:

 TODO Modbus port image